Welcome to Thames Valley Boxer Rescue which is run by Jackie Drew and her partner, Peter Gillies.

 Thank you for taking the time to visit us and we urge you to please read our page about

-and as the email at the bottom of that
+and as the email at the

 page shows, a couple of minutes read and the knowledge of “bloat” could possibly save your pets life!